The intercept/resend and translucent attacks on the quantum key distribution protocol based on the pre- and post-selection effect: Eve's strategies where Eq. ( ) holds

 By contrast, we pay attention to a relation,

-Thus, in general, the ratio of the probability that Alice detects $|r_{1}\rangle_{\mbox{ AC}}$ to the probability that she perceives $|r_{4}\rangle_{\mbox{ AC}}$ is not always given by one to one.
-Hence, we obtain the probability that Eve guesses right at the random secret bit Alice obtains as
+Thus, in general, the ratio of the probability that Alice detects $|r_{1}\rangle_{\mbox{ AC}}$ to the probability that she finds $|r_{4}\rangle_{\mbox{ AC}}$ is not always given by one to one.
+Hence, we obtain the probability $P_{\mbox{ E}}$ that Eve guesses right at the random secret bit Alice obtains as

-We show graphs of $P_{1}(\alpha)$ and $P_{2}(\alpha)$ in Figures~\ref{Figure_01} and \ref{Figure_02}, respectively.
+We show graphs of $P_{\mbox{ AB}}(\alpha)$ and $P_{\mbox{ E}}(\alpha)$ in Figs.~\ref{Figure_01} and \ref{Figure_02}, respectively.
 We put $0\leq\alpha<2\pi$ because it is enough for the range of $\alpha$.
-In Figure~\ref{Figure_01}, the graphs show the probabilities that Alice and Bob do not find a sign of Eve's malicious acts against the parameter $\alpha$.
-The function $P_{1}(\alpha)$ becomes maximum at $\alpha=0$ and $\alpha=\pi$.
-In Figure~\ref{Figure_02}, the graphs show the probabilities that Eve guesses right at the random secret bit Alice obtains against the parameter $\alpha$.
-The function $P_{2}(\alpha)$ becomes maximum at $\alpha=0$ and $\alpha=\pi$.
+In Fig.~\ref{Figure_01}, the graphs show the probabilities that Alice and Bob do not find a sign of Eve's malicious acts against the parameter $\alpha$.
+The function $P_{\mbox{ AB}}(\alpha)$ becomes maximum at $\alpha=0$ and $\alpha=\pi$.
+In Fig.~\ref{Figure_02}, the graphs show the probabilities that Eve guesses right at the random secret bit Alice obtains against the parameter $\alpha$.
+The function $P_{\mbox{ E}}(\alpha)$ becomes maximum at $\alpha=0$ and $\alpha=\pi$.
 Thus, Eve's optimum strategies are given by

 where we use $\beta=\arctan(1/\cos\alpha)$.
 In particular, $(\alpha,\beta)=(0,\pi/4)$ represents the attack with the Breidbart basis \cite{Bennett1992b}.